Last updated on January 23, 2026

 Neheb, the Worthy | Illustration by Chris Rahn

-Minotaurs aren’t just a one-trick pony and can fit into many builds in Rakdos, red, and black builds.
+Minotaurs aren’t just a one-trick pony and can fit into many builds in Rakdos as well as mono-red and mono-black.
 Some of the better minotaurs should always be worth consideration.

 Which minotaur is your favorite?
-What would you like to see from the tribe going forward?
+What would you like to see from the creature type going forward?
 Let me know in the comments below or over on the Draftsim Twitter.

 Stay safe, and keep grinding!